Lanser0614/auto-swagger/README.md

 When using the default JSON format, the documentation will be accessible at: `http://localhost:8000/api/documentation/json`

-# All attributes must be writen in controller
+# 1. All attributes must be written in controller
+# 2. If you are using resource controller write apiResource instead resource
+# 3. Remove unused and Deleted controller usings namespaces

 ## Attributes